 Research

-CultureBotAI’s research spans the intersection of artificial intelligence, machine learning, and microbiology, with a focus on transforming how we understand and manipulate microbial systems.
+CultureBotAI’s research spans the intersection of artificial intelligence, machine learning, and microbiology, with a focus on transforming how we understand and manipulate microbial systems through the KG-Microbe knowledge graph.

 Primary Research Areas